Uncle G’s FUN Movie Reviews: Road Wars (2015 The Asylum)

 Twitter @GBrown0816

-Just last month, indie B movie company, The Asylum, released a new direct to DVD flick called, Road Wars.
-Around the same time as the new Mad Max movie hit theaters across the country.
+Just last month, indie B movie company, The Asylum, released a new direct-to-DVD flick called, Road Wars.
+Around the same time, the new Mad Max movie hit theaters nationwide.
 Yes, this is the same B movie studio out of Hollywood, California that makes movies similar to what you might find around that time at your local movie theater.
 Called, The Asylum.
 I mentioned them before in my FUN movie reviews.
-I have been following the studio the last few years.
+I have been following the studio for the last few years.

 On the back cover of the Road Wars DVD it reads; “An action-packed Apocalyptic classic in the vein of Mad Max and Death Race.”
 Since I NEVER saw a Mad Max movie, I’m going to have to take their word for it.
-I do own on DVD the original Death Race 2000, produced in part by the legendary Roger Corman, and rented (Redbox) the remake that came out in 2008, along with it’s two sequels.
+I do own on DVD the original Death Race 2000, produced in part by the legendary Roger Corman, and rented (Redbox) the remake that came out in 2008, along with its two sequels.
 Overall, cool action movies.
-Of course I am familiar with the Mad Max franchise.
-Since I dig futuristic science fiction tales, I know I’d appreciate it’s stories.
+Of course, I am familiar with the Mad Max franchise.
+Since I dig futuristic science fiction tales, I know I’d appreciate their stories.
 Just never managed to sit down and check them out.
-So in a way, a plus to watching The Asylum’s Road Wars, because I only kind of know what to expect.
-My experience viewing clips from Mad Max either come from movie trailers, or the 1985 Tina Turner video (We Don’t Need Another Hero ‘Thunderdome’) from Mad Max: Beyond Thunderdome.
+So in a way, a plus to watching The Asylum’s Road Wars, because I only vaguely know what to expect.
+My experience viewing clips from Mad Max either comes from movie trailers or the 1985 Tina Turner video (We Don’t Need Another Hero ‘Thunderdome’) from Mad Max: Beyond Thunderdome.
 BTW … Tina ROCKS!

 Road Wars (2015 The Asylum)

-The Asylum’s Road Wars, is a straightforward action yarn.
+The Asylum’s Road Wars is a straightforward action yarn.
 Future Earth.
-Waters precious on a planet that’s gone to shit.
+Water is precious on a planet that’s gone to shit.
 There’s your story.
-Good thing fuel for bad-ass vehicles appear to be plentiful.
+Good thing fuel for bad-ass vehicles appears to be plentiful.
 No paying at the pump.
 Take what you need.
 Be always careful for Night Walkers, and Day Walkers could be lurking about.
-Game’s over once bitten by them.
+The game’s over once bitten by them.
 If comparing itself to ‘Death Race’ movies, then it’s more old school.
 Lots of drama.
 Enough going on to keep one’s interest.

 “Uncle G” RATESRoad Wars (2015 The Asylum)